stfc/st2-cloud-pack/README.md

 - allows for more refined and complex searches than what openstack currently allows
 - uses the `queryopenstack` library: see usage here: <link to queryopestack git>

+## Openstack Actions

+`openstack.projects.sync`: Duplicates projects and user rights between openstack instances.
+This action will only copy user rights for users that are in the STFC domain.

+Required Parameters:

+- `cloud` - The original cloud to copy projects and users from
+- `dupe_cloud` - The secondary cloud to create the duplicated projects and user roles on.

 ## Reboot/Disable Hypervisor Actions

 `hypervisor.remove.icinga.downtime`: Removes all downtimes associated with a hypervisor